The Estate Agents

 The Estate Agents is a comedy series, aired on Channel 4 in the United Kingdom in 2002.
 The series followed the lives of three incompetent and untrustworthy estate agents working at the fictional Embassy Properties in south London, and the often corrupt dealings of their entrepreneurial boss, Tony.

-The series was produced off the back of a one-off sketch from the Channel 4 sketch show, Comedy Lab.
+The series was produced off the back of a one-off sketch from the Channel 4 sketch show, Comedy Lab, titled "Roy Dance Is Dead".

 The programme was never made available on DVD, but is currently available to view on All 4.

-Only the one series was ever made.